SebJana/clash-royale-analytics/README.md

    The frontend will be available at `http://localhost:5173`

-**Note**: The Vite development server is configured to proxy `/api` requests to `http://localhost:8000`, so both services need to be running for local development.
+**Note**: The Vite development server is configured to proxy `/api` requests to `http://localhost:8000`, so all services (backend, mongo and redis) need to be running for local development.

 ### 3. Restoring Data